The Kaaba Black Stone: A Holy Stone from Outer Space?

 Over the passage of time, the stone has undergone significant damage.
 During the Umayyad siege of Mecca in 683 AD it is said to have been struck and smashed to pieces by a stone fired from a catapult.

 In 930 AD it was stolen by a small Shiite sect called the Qarmatians, who took it back to their base in Hajar, modern day Bahrain.
 According to the Ottoman historian Qutb al-Din, the Qarmatian leader, Abu Tahir al-Qarmati, set the Black Stone up in his own mosque, with the intention of redirecting the hajj away from Mecca.
-This failed, however, and pilgrims continued to venerate the spot where the Black Stone had been, with the pieces later being returned.
+This failed because pilgrims continued to venerate the spot where the Black Stone had been.
+So the pieces were later returned.

 The Ka'aba Black Stone with its frame ( Harry Marlan/Google+ )